Tygo-van-den-Hurk/Quick-Flash/docs/basics.md

 </presentation>
 ```

 Slyde is made out of XML blocks denoted like this `<tag>...</tag>`.
 They are an abstract way to represent data in this case a presentation.
-Google them to learn more if you're not familiar.
+Google `XML` to learn more if you're not familiar.
 The first tag you'll need to use is the `<presentation> ... </presentation>` tag.

 Now in the presentation block you can add slides as you please.
 Add one and optionally give it a title: